hadesyash/PR_Python_Calculator/README.md

 Create a basic GUI python calculator using your preffered GUI library.

-the calculator should include the following functions
+the calculator should include the following functions:

 	- Add two numbers
 	- subract two numbers
 	- multiply two numbers